Loral O'Hara: Early life and education

 Loral Ashley O'Hara was born on May 3, 1983, in Houston, Texas, to Cindy and Steve O'Hara.
 She grew up in Sugar Land, Texas, where she attended Clements High School.
 She earned a Bachelor of Science degree in aerospace engineering from the University of Kansas in 2005, and a Master of Science in aeronautics and astronautics from Purdue University in 2009.
-While she was a student, O'Hara participated in the KC-135 Reduced Gravity Student Flight Opportunities Program.
+While she was a student at KU, O'Hara participated in the KC-135 Reduced Gravity Student Flight Opportunities Program.

 Engineering career

 Prior to completing her Master of Science degree, O'Hara worked for Rocketplane Limited in Oklahoma City, Oklahoma.
 In 2009, O'Hara began working at the Woods Hole Oceanographic Institution.
-She has participated in upgrades to the submersible DSV Alvin, and has worked as an engineer and data processor for the remotively-operated vehicle Jason.
+She has participated in upgrades to the submersible DSV Alvin, and has worked as an engineer and data processor for the remotely-operated vehicle Jason.

 NASA career

-O'Hara has previously participated in the NASA Academy at Goddard Space Flight Center, and completed an internship at Jet Propulsion Laboratory.
+O'Hara has previously participated in the NASA Academy at Goddard Space Flight Center, and completed an internship at the Jet Propulsion Laboratory.
 In June 2017, she was selected as an astronaut candidate, and began training in August.
-On January 10, 2020, she graduated from NASA's astronaut candidate program to its astronaut corps, and is now eligible for spaceflight.
+On January 10, 2020, she graduated from NASA's astronaut candidate program to its astronaut corps, and became eligible for spaceflight.

-On July 15, 2022, NASA announced she will fly on board Soyuz MS-23, as part of Expedition 68.
-However, following the on-orbit problems with the Soyuz MS-22 spacecraft that necessitated repurposing of the Soyuz MS-23 spacecraft, O'Hara's crew shifted to the next Soyuz, Soyuz MS-24.
+On July 15, 2022, NASA announced she would fly on board Soyuz MS-23 as part of Expedition 68.
+However, following the on-orbit problems with the Soyuz MS-22 spacecraft that necessitated repurposing of the Soyuz MS-23 spacecraft, O'Hara's crew shifted to Soyuz MS-24.

+O'Hara launched aboard Soyuz MS-24 on September 15, 2023 and returned on April 6, 2024.